 After spending more than a decade living in New York, Soho Lane owners Matt Miller and Trindy Adler are all about building inviting community spaces where everyone feels right at home, and this stunning pink-hued laneway spot delivers just that.
 In the kitchen they’re also providing a nod to New York, offering hangover-friendly dishes like fried chicken and waffles alongside all-day brunch classics.
-On the coffee-side, you’ll get to try their very own unique blend with Micrology Coffee Roasters paired with texturised milk made with an Ubermilk milk machine.
-Who knew milk could be textured?

 The Little Bay

 By now, you probably should have heard of The Little Bay—the beachfront sibling of Little h in Duncraig.
 The space is decked out in the coolest coastal cool decor to match the stunning views.
 Foodwise, their fluffy pancakes are all the rage, but we reckon you also need to try their classic smashed avo or chorizo scrambled eggs.